Quantum-Accelerators/quacc/docs/dev/recipes/flows.md

 ### Overview

 A flow is a Python function decorated by `#!Python @flow` that contains a collection of jobs.
-Refer to [](../user/basics/wflow_syntax.md) for more information on the syntax of flows.
+Refer to [](../../user/basics/wflow_syntax.md) for more information on the syntax of flows.

 The flow itself does not contain computationally intensive tasks.
 It simply calls other jobs (and/or flows) and defines the workflow logic.

 ### Examples

 A simple, representative flow can be found in [quacc.recipes.vasp.mp.mp_relax_flow][].
-More complex flows will be discused after introducing [subflows](subflows.md).

 ## Dynamic Flows